 Generalised anxiety disorder

 The word anxiety relates to a feeling of unease, worry or even fear.
-Most of us have experienced feelings of anxiety before - sitting an exam, attending a job interview or having a medical test can all instill feelings of anxiety that are perfectly normal.
+Most of us have experienced feelings of anxiety before - sitting an exam, attending a job interview or having a medical test can all instil feelings of anxiety that are perfectly normal.
 For some people however, feeling anxious is part of everyday life and controlling their anxiety is near impossible.

 Anxiety is the primary symptom in several conditions, including panic disorder and phobias - however there is also a condition called generalised anxiety disorder.
 What makes generalised anxiety disorder different to 'normal worry' is that the sense of anxiety is ongoing and tends to be out of proportion to the risk.

-On this page we will explore the characteristics of generalised anxiety disorder and how talking therapies can help.
+On this page, we will explore the characteristics of generalised anxiety disorder and how talking therapies can help.

 What is generalised anxiety disorder?

 Generalised anxiety disorder (also referred to as GAD) is a long-term condition that causes sufferers to feel anxious about a variety of situations/issues, rather than one specific situation.
 Those with GAD will feel anxious most days and often catastrophize situations - for example, if their partner is late home from work, someone with GAD may think that they have been in an accident, rather than any other likely scenario (e.g. stuck in traffic).

 Other characteristics of GAD include an inability to focus, loss of concentration and racing thoughts.
 If you have GAD your day-to-day life will be affected by your anxiety, which may impact your sleeping habits, your relationships or even your ability to hold down a job.
 As soon as one issue has been resolved, another one will rear its head, making it difficult for you to feel relaxed and at ease.